simmwill/thesis_timeseries/analytic_plan.md

 temperature, and precipitation will be positively associated with prevalence of childhood wasting (acute undernutrition).

-(Secondary Hypothesis) We hypothesize that shifts in timing and magnitude of regularly-occurring climatic events (e.g. the monsoon season) will be positively associated in shifts in timing and magnitude of childhood wasting (acute undernutrition).
+(Secondary Hypothesis) We hypothesize that anomalies in timing and magnitude of regularly-occurring climatic events (e.g. the monsoon season) will be positively associated with shifts in timing and magnitude of childhood wasting (acute undernutrition).